microsoft/TypeScript/README.md

                       # You can override the host or specify a test for this command.
                       # Use --host=<hostName> or --tests=<testPath>.
-gulp baseline-accept  # This replaces the baseline test results with the results obtained from gulp runtests. gulp lint             # Runs tslint on the TypeScript source. gulp help             # List the above commands.
+gulp baseline-accept  # This replaces the baseline test results with the results obtained from gulp runtests. gulp lint             # Runs eslint on the TypeScript source. gulp help             # List the above commands.
 ```